Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 Agoraphobia is when people are afraid of being in a place where it’s difficult to escape.
 This could be a large open area or a very small and confined place.
 Around 18 million adults in the United States experience agoraphobia.

-How are irrational fears different than regular fears?
+How are irrational fears different from regular fears?

 A fear may move from regular to irrational when it impacts your ability to function in your daily life.
 This could mean that you purposely do or avoid things related to your fear of triggers.